-Table 3b sets forth, by major category, for the Mid-Year Forecast 2019 and Preliminary Budget 2020, all of the system operating revenues, expenses, adjustments, prior-year carryover and net cash balance as published in the MTA 2020 Preliminary Budget and the July Financial Plan 2020-2023.
-The information contained in Table 3b is comparable to that set forth, with respect to the years 2014-2018, in Table 2b.
+Table 3b sets forth, by major category, for the Final Estimate 2019 and Adopted Budget 2020, as adopted on February 26, 2020, all of the system operating revenues, expenses, adjustments, prior-year carryover and net cash balance as published in the February Financial Plan 2020-2023.
+Table 3b does not reflect the severe adverse impacts on estimates of 2020 pledged revenues from the COVID-19 pandemic.
+For a description of impacts of the COVID-19 pandemic upon MTA revenues, operations and timing of capital projects' implementation see "SOURCES OF PAYMENT - Factors Affecting Revenues - The COVID-19 Pandemic".
+The information contained in Table 3b is comparable to that set forth, with respect to the years 2015-2019, in Table 2b.